pypa/pip/docs/html/reference/build-system/index.md

 ```

 The `setup_requires` argument in `setup.py` is used to specify build-time
 dependencies for a package.
-This has been superceded by `build-system.requires`
+This has been superceded by the
-key in `pyproject.toml` files (per {pep}`518`).
-However, there are situations
+`build-system.requires` key in `pyproject.toml` files (per {pep}`518`).
-where you might encounter a package that uses that argument (eg: the package
+However, there are situations where you might encounter a package that uses
-has not been updated to use the newer approach yet!).
+`setup_requires` (eg: the package has not been updated to use the newer

-Older versions of setuptools (`< 52.0`) use `easy_install` to try to fulfill
+approach yet!).

-those dependencies, which can result in weird failures such as attempting to
+If you control the package, consider adding a `pyproject.toml` file to utilise
-install incompatible package versions or improper installation of such
+the modern build system interface.
+That avoids invoking the problematic
-dependencies.
+behaviour by deferring to pip for the installations.

-Usually, the best solution for dealing with packages with `setup_requires` is
+For the end users, the best solution for dealing with packages with
-to install the packages listed in `setup_requires` beforehand, using a prior
+`setup_requires` is to install the packages listed in `setup_requires`
-`pip install` command.
-This is because there is no way to control how these
+beforehand, using a prior `pip install` command.
+This is because there is no
-dependencies are located by `easy_install`, or how setuptools will invoke `pip`
+way to control how these dependencies are located by `easy_install`, or how
-using pip's command line options -- which makes it tricky to get things working
+setuptools will invoke `pip` using pip's command line options -- which makes it
-appropriately.
+tricky to get things working appropriately.

 If you wish to ensure that `easy_install` invocations do not reach out to PyPI,
 you will need to configure its behaviour using a